 Shell-Shock Silence: When after a lame and badly-timed joke from Seb, an enraged JdG pulls the boom mike down and screams in it.
 It is not complete silence though, we can hear Seb complaining about his ears hurting, and JdG saying he had it coming.

 Seb's voice gradually evolved into this.
 A Q&A special even asked if that was his real voice...

-Seb: (in a young female voice) Haha... of course not, THAT is my real voice.
+Seb: (in a young female voice) Haha... of course not, THIS is my real voice.

 During the Lion King part of the Disney video, JdG makes the whole review with this kind of voice.

 A Sinister Clue: In the DC Comics adaptations episode, there is a flasback during which JdG reminds that Seb holding his boom pole with the wrong hand should have been a warning that something was wrong.
 The episode began with Seb dressed (and acting) like the Joker.

 JdG doesn't find "Life in the City" to be fitting to Sonic R. He thinks it'd rather suit a Rhythm Game at a seaside nightclub.

 The Legend of Zelda: Faces of Evil: "If I was in 1984, in a nightclub called 'The Macumba Night', I could eventually maybe think the music is good.
 Tough luck, I am playing a video game about Zelda right now.
 And I think it is slightly off-topic"!